 Steps:

 Teacher assigns GradingAssignment to TeachingGroup

+Alt: Teacher assigns different GradingAssignments to different students within the TeachingGroup, based on the students’ Personal Needs and Preferences and the properties of the GradingAssignment.

+This selection process is treated as happening out of band, and is not reflected in attributes of GradingAssignment.
+(For secondary assessment, Personal Needs and Preferences are represented explicitly.)

 Optional: Student demonstrates that they satisfy the prerequisites for the GradingAssignment, in order for their attempt to be graded